-Congratulations, you are now a member of the staff of issue 151, dedicated to California, the state and the state of mind.
-This course is a two-semester sequence in which students produce this year's issue of Reed, the San José State literary magazine.
-Students will perform all editorial and production duties themselves, including reading submissions, selling advertising, designing the layout, promoting the issue, and distributing the finished product.
+Congratulations, you are now a member of the production staff of Reed Magazine issue 152.

+This course is a two-semester sequence in which students produce this year's issue of Reed, the selves, including reading copyediting and proofreading, selling advertising, designing the layout, promoting the issue, and distributing the finished product.